2022 Mercedes-Benz E-Class

 Is the E-Class a good value?
 You see exactly where the money has gone as soon as you walk up to the car.
 The paint and finish are excellent.
 Step inside and you'll find one of the most handsome and well-crafted cabins around.
 Everything you look at or touch has a premium feel.
 Mercedes even nails little things like the click of a button or the feel of the air vent knobs.

 Unfortunately, the warranty is a bit underwhelming.
 Mercedes includes a four-year/50,000-mile basic, powertrain and rust warranty.
-While the basic and powertrain are fine, the rust warranty is well off the class leaders.
+While the basic and powertrain coverage is fine, the rust warranty is well off the class leaders.
 And unlike most other luxury automakers, Mercedes doesn't include any scheduled maintenance.

 Unfortunately, the warranty is a bit underwhelming.
 Mercedes includes a four-year/50,000-mile basic, powertrain and rust warranty.
-While the basic and powertrain are fine, the rust warranty is well off the class leaders.
+While the basic and powertrain coverage is fine, the rust warranty is well off the class leaders.
 And unlike most other luxury automakers, Mercedes doesn't include any scheduled maintenance.

 Wildcard